When Was Ben Franklin Bridge Built

 Future Planning

 The DRPA is constantly planning for the future of the Ben Franklin Bridge, considering the evolving transportation needs of the region and the challenges posed by aging infrastructure.
-Future plans may include the implementation of smart traffic management systems to optimize traffic flow and reduce congestion.
+That's why future plans may include the implementation of smart traffic management systems to optimize traffic flow and reduce congestion.
 The DRPA is also exploring the possibility of adding new bicycle and pedestrian lanes to enhance accessibility and promote sustainable transportation.

 Tips and Expert Advice